Valbona Valley

-The International Union for Conservation of Nature (IUCN) has listed the park as Category II.
 Located within the park, the Gashi River is included into the UNESCO Primeval Beech Forests of the Carpathians and Other Regions of Europe.
 It is also part of the European Green Belt, which serves as a retreat for endangered and endemic species.
 The park applied also to join the EUROPARC Federation.
 Plantlife has recognised the park, as well as the Albanian Alps, as an Important Plant Area of international importance, because it supports great plant species.
 The region is part of the Emerald Network, the ecological network made up of Areas of Special Conservation Interest designated under the Bern Convention.

 Environment

-Valbonë Valley National Park encompasses some of the Albanian Alps, the southernmost continuation of the Dinaric Alps.
+Valbonë Valley National Park encompassed some of the Albanian Alps, the southernmost continuation of the Dinaric Alps.
 It is situated entirely in Kukës County and lies mostly between latitudes 42° and 27° N and longitudes 19° and 53° E. The u-shaped valley of Valbona extends between Maja Jezercë, Maja e Kollatës, Maja Boshit and Maja e Hekurave.
 From the bridge of Shoshani until Fierzë, the valley passes through the Tropojë catchment and the hilly relief between Bujani and Tëplani.
-The park borders the Prokletije National Park to the north, Gashi Nature Reserve to the east, Nikaj-Mërtur Regional Nature Park to the south and Theth National Park to the west.
+The park bordered the Prokletije National Park to the north, Gashi Nature Reserve to the east, Nikaj-Mërtur Regional Nature Park to the south and Theth National Park to the west.

 Located within the Albanian Alps, the park's climate is characterized by cold winters and hot, dry summers, although at higher altitudes it is pleasantly fresh even in summer.
 Due to the close proximity to the Mediterranean Sea located in the west, the climate is also exposed to the influences of the Mediterranean climate as well as the Continental climate.

 The coldest periods are from December to February, while the hottest from July to August.
 The park's minimal temperature ranges between -23.4 °C — -16.1 °C in winter and its maximal temperature between 36.4 °C — 39-9 °C in summer.
 The average altitude of annual precipitation ranges between 2700 mm and 3000 mm, with the higher levels occurring at high altitudes.
 At least 22% falls during spring, 8.7% in summer, 32.3% in autumn and 38% during winter.
 At higher altitudes, snowfall begins in October or November and accumulates through to March or April when the melt begins.
 Snow reaches a height of 1.5–5 m and lasts between 60 and 160 days.